MPW EQUITY ALERT: ROSEN, A LONGSTANDING LAW FIRM, Encourages Medical Properties Trust, Inc. Investors with Losses to Secure Counsel Before Important Deadline in Securities Class Action – MPW

-/EIN News/ -- NEW YORK, April 15, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Medical Properties Trust, Inc. (“MPT”) (NYSE: MPW) between March 1, 2022 and February 22, 2023, both dates inclusive (the “Class Period”).
+NEW YORK, April 15, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Medical Properties Trust, Inc. ("MPT") MPW between March 1, 2022 and February 22, 2023, both dates inclusive (the "Class Period").
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than June 12, 2023.

 SO WHAT: If you purchased MPT securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.